banner-bg

 • Team hike or park hangout

-While it’s important to be available to your new teachers during onboarding, your staff team can also pitch in and help their new colleagues get acclimated!
-This will lighten your workload (especially if you have multiple new hires) and also remind your new teachers that your staff team can be a great support system for them.
+While it’s important to be available to your new teachers during onboarding, your staff team can also pitch in and help their new colleagues get acclimated.
+This will lighten your workload (especially if you have multiple new hires) and remind your new teachers that your staff team can support them greatly.

-Pair your new staff up with experienced teachers so they always have someone to go to if they have questions or need help.
-You can also consider giving each pair a small budget for coffee or treats so they can take fun breaks together to check in.
+Pair your new staff with experienced teachers so they always have someone to go to if they have questions or need help.
+Consider giving each pair a small budget for coffee or treats so they can take fun breaks together to check in.

-Especially in your staff’s first few months, it’s important to meet regularly with them so they feel supported.
-You may want to set up weekly check-ins to start, and transition to meeting less frequently once they get more comfortable in their role.
+It’s important to meet with your staff regularly so they feel supported, especially in their first few months.
+You may want to set up weekly check-ins to start and transition to meeting less frequently once they get more comfortable in their roles.

 Here are some topics you can cover in your check-ins: